Pachaiyappa's College

-Pachaiyappa's College is one of the oldest educational institutions in salem, in the South Indian state of Tamil Nadu.
+Pachaiyappa's College is one of the oldest educational institutions in Chennai, in the South Indian state of Tamil Nadu.
 In addition, it is the first sole Indian college in Madras Presidency.

+History

-College, Chennai is the result of an act of philanthropy of its progenitor, Pachaiyappa Mudaliar, who was a financier and merchant by the age of 22.
+Pachaiyappa's College, Chennai is the result of an act of philanthropy of its progenitor, Pachaiyappa Mudaliar, who was a financier and merchant by the age of 22.
 The college had its genesis in the will of Pachaiyappa Mudaliar.

 The college was established as Pachaiyappa's Central Institution at Popham's Broadway on 1 January 1842, financially aided by Pachaiyappa Mudaliar's will.
 It was the first educational institution in South India which was not funded by the British.
 The architecture of the institution is notable, consisting of Indo-Saracenic and the architecture of South India.
 It gained college status in 1889, and until 1947 it only admitted Hindu students.
 Between 1920 and 1921, Charles Leslie Wrenn, a scholar who would later replace J.R.R.
 Tolkien as Rawlinson and Bosworth Professor of Anglo-Saxon, was the Principal and Professor of English.

 In addition, Pachaiyappa's College (1842) is the 4th oldest institution in the country, next to Madras Christian College (1837) and Presidency College (1840) as 3 from the top 5 oldest institutions in the country are from South India.